ovis-hpc/ldms/README.md

 # Introduction

 __OVIS__ is a modular system for HPC data collection, transport, storage, log message exploration, and visualization as well as analysis.
-OVIS 3.3.0 comes with _LDMS_, _Baler_, and _SOS_ as a git submodule.

 ## Lightweight Distributed Metric Service (LDMS)